Austria within Nazi Germany

-Austria was part of Nazi Germany from 12 March 1938 (an event known as the Anschluss) until 27 April 1945, when Allied-controlled Austria declared independence from Nazi Germany.
+Austria was part of Nazi Germany from 13 March 1938, an event known as the Anschluss, until 27 April 1945, when Allied-occupied Austria declared independence from Nazi Germany.

 Nazi Germany's troops entering Austria in 1938 received the enthusiastic support of most of the population.
-Throughout World War II, 950,000 Austrians fought for the Nazi German armed forces.
-Other Austrians participated in the Nazi administration, from Nazi death camp personnel to senior Nazi leadership; the majority of the bureaucrats who implemented the Final Solution were Austrian.
+Throughout World War II, 950,000 Austrians fought for the German armed forces.
+Other Austrians participated in the Nazi administration, from Nazi death camp personnel to senior Nazi leadership including Hitler; the majority of the bureaucrats who implemented the Final Solution were Austrian.

+After the Anschluss in 1938, Nazi Germany sought to eliminate Austria's separate national and cultural identity by portraying it as an inseparable part of the Greater Germanic Reich.
+The Austrian flag, anthem, and national symbols were banned, and the use of the name "Austria" was replaced with "Ostmark".
+From 1942, even this term was considered too closely associated with the former Austrian state, and the official designation for the area was changed to "Alpen- und Donau-Reichsgaue".
+Education, propaganda, and public institutions were reoriented to promote German nationalism and suppress Austrian traditions.
+The regime aimed to erase any notion of an independent Austrian state or culture.

-After World War II, many Austrians sought comfort in the idea of Austria as being the first victim of the Nazis.
-Although the Nazi Party was promptly banned, Austria did not have the same thorough process of denazification that was imposed on post-war Germany.
+After World War II, many Austrians sought comfort in the myth of Austria as being the first victim of the Nazis.
+Although the Nazi Party was promptly banned, Austria did not have the same thorough process of denazification that was imposed on postwar West Germany.
 Lacking outside pressure for political reform, factions of Austrian society tried for a long time to advance the view that the Anschluss was only an imposition of rule by Nazi Germany.
-By 1992, the subject of the small minority who formed an Austrian resistance, versus the vast majority of Austrians who participated in the Nazi war machine, had become a prominent matter of public discourse.
+By 1992, the subject of the small minority who formed an Austrian resistance, versus the vast majority of Austrians who participated in the German war machine, had become a prominent matter of public discourse.

 Early history

-The origins of Nazism in Austria have been disputed and continues to be debated.
+The origins of Nazism in Austria have been disputed and continue to be debated.
 Professor Andrew Gladding Whiteside regarded the emergence of an Austrian variant of Nazism as the product of the German-Czech conflict of the multi-ethnic Austrian Empire and rejected the view that it was a precursor of German Nazism.